arjanjohan/scaffold-move/README.md

 🧪 Scaffold Move is an open-source, cutting-edge toolkit for building decentralized applications (dApps) on Aptos or any other Move-based blockchain.
 It's designed to streamline the process of creating and deploying Move modules and building user interfaces that interact seamlessly with those modules.

+ This NFT template uses a simplified Move Module based on the Aptos NFT launchpad from the [Aptos NFT minting dapp template](https://github.com/aptos-labs/create-aptos-dapp/tree/main/templates/nft-minting-dapp-template).

 ⚙️ Built using Move, Aptos TS SDK, Next.js, Tailwind CSS, and TypeScript.

 - 🛫 **Deployment Scripts**: Simplify and automate your deployment workflow.